alex-mayfield/fmsreport/pages/3_motives.md

 Because our data represents what was received by the OIA, it helps to reveal the disconnect between Boston and Washington.
 In the American Board’s own records, the Cherokee missions in the Southeast received close to $90,000 in the decade, while the Arkansas Cherokee missions received another $55,000 and the Choctaw missions received slightly less than $55,000.
 From the ABCFM’s own vantage point, the Cherokees remained the center of their mission enterprise to American Indians.

-<iframe title="E_people" width="100%" height="550" src="https://app.powerbi.com/view?r=eyJrIjoiNTU0OGU4ZWEtMThjYy00Y2UwLTk2YjAtNjAwZjNhMmNiNDIwIiwidCI6Ijk3YTU4NTU0LTg5ZjYtNGQ1YS05ODA2LWRkMGVlMDg1ZDIzNSIsImMiOjN9" frameborder="0" allowFullScreen="true"></iframe>
+<iframe title="E_people" width="100%" height="550" src="https://app.powerbi.com/view?r=eyJrIjoiNTU0OGU4ZWEtMThjYy00Y2UwLTk2YjAtNjAwZjNhMmNiNDIwIiwidCI6Ijk3YTU4NTU0LTg5ZjYtNGQ1YS05ODA2LWRkMGVlMDg1ZDIzNSIsImMiOjN9" style="border:2px solid gray; padding-top: .25rem;" allowFullScreen="true"></iframe>

 Our team also considered the vocations of the various mission personnel recruited to work in the missions.
 Alongside superintendents, missionaries (generally ordained ministers in the 1820s), as well as occasionally other religious personnel like catechists or native preachers, teachers, both male and female, were primary to almost all missions.
 In addition, many missions included farmers, mechanics of all kinds (e.g. mechanics, carpenters, and blacksmiths), as well as missionary wives, who were classed, at least at first, by the ABCFM as assistant missionaries.